Marsrocky/Awesome-WiFi-CSI-Sensing/README.md

 * [[Software Defined Radio (SDR)]](https://www.ettus.com/) platforms, such as [Universal Software Radio Peripheral (USRP)](https://www.ettus.com/) and [Wireless Open Access Research Platform (WARP)](https://warpproject.org/trac), provide CSI measurements at 2.4GHz, 5GHz, and 60GHz.

 # Datasets
+* [[MM-Fi]](https://github.com/ybhbingo/MMFi_dataset) The MM-Fi dataset is a large-scale multimodal dataset including CSI, RGB-D, LiDAR, mmwave Radar.
+It consists of 40 human subjects across 4 different scenarios, with over 20 categories of actions.
-* [[NTU-Fi]]() The NTU-Fi dataset is the only CSI dataset with 114 subcarriers per pair of antennas, collected using Atheros CSI tool.
+* [[NTU-Fi]](https://github.com/xyanchen/WiFi-CSI-Sensing-Benchmark) The NTU-Fi dataset is the only CSI dataset with 114 subcarriers per pair of antennas, collected using Atheros CSI tool.
 It consists of 6 human activities and 14 human gait patterns.
 * [[Widar 3.0]](https://ieee-dataport.org/open-access/widar-30-wifi-based-activity-recognition-dataset) The Widar 3.0 project is a large dataset designed for use in WiFi-based hand gesture recognition, collected using Intel 5300 NIC (30 subcarriers).
 The dataset consists of 258K instances of hand gestures with a duration of totally 8,620 minutes and from 75 domains.
 * [[WiAR]](https://github.com/linteresa/WiAR) The WiAR dataset contains sixteen activities including coarse-grained activity and gestures performed by ten volunteers with 30 times every volunteer.
 * [[UT-HAR]](https://github.com/ermongroup/Wifi_Activity_Recognition) The dataset is collected in ''A Survey on Behaviour Recognition Using WiFi Channel State Information''.
 It consists of continuous CSI data for 6 activities without golden segmentation timestamp for each sample.